Puff Puff (Bofrot)

 Wet Ingredients: Add the yeast mixture to the dry ingredients.
 Then add lukewarm water mixed with vanilla extract.
 Stir everything until you get a smooth, slightly sticky batter with no dry flour.

-Fry the Puff: Puff Use a spoon or hand to drop small portions of batter into the hot oil.
+Fry the Puff: Use your hand or a spoon to drop small portions of batter into the hot oil.
 Fry in small batches.

 Turn for Even Browning: Turn the puff puff gently while frying so they become golden brown on all sides.